ddadaal/ddadaal.me/contents/resume/en.md

 - Rich project and teamwork experiences
 - Participate in open source.
 Contributed to `DefinitelyTyped` and `gitalk`
 - Good at public presentations and speeches.
 Act as the speaker for most projects and competitions
-- Solid English skill and fit in English environment.
-CET4: 628, CET6: 556
+- CET4: 628, CET6: 556
 - Active in volunteering and helping others.
 Willing to empower others with my skills.
 112 hours of volunteering time.
-Participated in IT Xia IT technology Charity Club and Lily Studio

 # Downloads